 Farnham United Service on Sunday 22nd January 2017

-The Unity Service was held this year at Farnham Methodist Church at 6:00 p.m.
-The service was attended by some seventy Christians from a wide range of churches across the local area.
+The Unity Service was held this year at Farnham Methodist Church and attended by some seventy Christians from a wide range of local churches.
 It was led by Revd.David Ashby of the Rowledge Methodist Church, Revd.Michael Hopkins of Farnham United Reformed Church, and David Uffindell, Rector of Farnham.
-Readings and intercessions were offered by members of the Methodist church, Weybourne Community Church, St.Andrew’s and St.Joan’s.
+Readings and intercessions were offered by members of other local churches.

-The service followed the format produced by churches in Germany for worldwide use, and featured the construction of a wall between the congregation and the cross.
-This was made of bricks symbolising such things as “hate and contempt”, “persecution”, “broken communion” (12 in all) – which was symbolically overcome by the cross after the congregation offered one another signs of God’s peace.
+The service featured the construction of a wall between the congregation and the cross, made of bricks symbolising such things as “hate and contempt”, “persecution”, “broken communion”.

-After the two readings – the story of the Prodigal Son from Luke’s gospel, and an encouragement from St.Paul (in his second letter to the Corinthians) to be ambassadors for Christ, David Ashby gave a powerful address.
-This reminded us of the needs of the world and the ease with which Christians can be distracted from being Jesus to the people around us and instead concentrate more on managing the various religious institutions we are part of.
+After the two readings, David Ashby gave a powerful address, reminding us of the needs of the world and the ease with which Christians can be distracted from being Jesus to the people around us and instead concentrate more on managing the various religious institutions we are part of.

 Andrew Partridge, Secretary of Churches Together in Farnham, afterwards commented: “I found the whole week to be a joyful reminder of all the wonderful people in churches beyond my own, and all the wonderful things that they do, great and small, in the service of our community here in Farnham.”

 In Memoriam ...